ibexus-platform/ibexus-connector/docs/getting-started-command-line-tool.md

 To get comfortable with the IBEXUS platform, please follow along whith this quick tutorial.
 If you have any further question, please do not hesitate to contact [developer@ibexus.io](mailto:developer@ibexus.io).
 In order to complete this tutorial, you need to have the IBEXUS Connector command line tool installed on a machine of your choice, as well as access to the `ibexus-connector` binary in a terminal.
 Internet access is not required for this simple tutorial, as we will be using the built-in sandbox environment.

+## Running the command line tool in a docker container

+If you are not on a Linux system you can use Docker to run IBEXUS Connector in a container image.
+Install Docker and start a terminal session in an Ubuntu Docker container with the following command: `docker run -it -p 8089:8089 ubuntu:latest /bin/bash`.
+In the new terminal session, run `apt update` and then `apt install -y zip wget` to install the necessary tools to download and unpack IBEXUS Connector.
+Download and unpack IBEXUS Connector 0.1.0 with `wget https://github.com/ibexus-platform/ibexus-connector/releases/download/v0.1.0/ibexus-connector-0.1.0-x86_64-linux.zip && unzip ibexus-connector-0.1.0-x86_64-linux.zip && mv ibexus-connector /usr/local/bin`.
+Now you can run IBEXUS Connector with `ibexus-connector` in your Docker container.

 ## Displaying available commands

 To get a list of available command, execute `ibexus-connector`.
 This will show you a list of available commands and options, as shown below.
 Use `ibexus-connector --help` to get a more detailed response.
 There is more detailed help available for every command.
 To display detailed help for a specific command, use e.g. `ibexus-connector user create --help`.